 1) Ongoing, cyclical orientation.
 Just because you’ve been on a particular board awhile doesn’t mean you know everything.
 Asking naïve questions helps strengthen the board as individuals and as a whole.
 Making governance training and conversations a regular part of your conversation helps to ensure that all board members—both new and old alike—are on the same page.

 2) All nonprofits have a life-cycle, which means that no two organizations need the same board—you need to be equipped to give your organization the most relevant skills, perspective, and leadership based on where it is and what it needs.
 No two boards are alike.
 If you’ve served on a board, then you’ve served on one board.
 Know where your organization is in its life cycle and seek deep understanding on what your board needs to provide.

 3) You are legally liable for the organization.
 When you know what you’re liable for, you will make informed, responsible decisions.
 Board training can inform that process and may provide you with the information that will protect you.

 4) More efficient meetings, more effective decisions.
 When a board is well-trained and each member knows their role, things run more smoothly.
 Meetings become more engaging and decisions are more thoughtful and strategic.
 Who doesn’t want that?

 5) Increased impact.
 A board made of trained and informed experts is one that advocates for its organization and inspires action.
-Staff are motivated to perform and the community sees the mission work accomplished.
+Staff are motivated to perform and then the community sees and benefits from the mission work accomplished.